Nonlinear Impulse Response Functions and Local Projections: Nonparametric Inference for n=1

 Step 2: Simulate $\varepsilon^s_{t+1}$, $\hat{y}_{t+1}^s$ and $\hat{y}_{t+1}^{(\delta),s}$, $s=1,...,S$. \\

 Step 3: Compute:

-We will compare, in the next subsection, the asymptotic properties of these functional estimators given in \eqref{d_irf} and \eqref{lp_irf}.
-But clearly, to get $IRF(h,\delta)$, $h=1,...,H$ for a given $\delta$, the first approach requires the nonparametric estimation of function $g$ at $2HS$ values (that are the $\hat{y}^s_{t+k},\hat{y}_{t+k}^{(\delta),s},k=1,...,h)$.
-The second approach requires the nonparametric estimation of function $g$ at $2S$ values (that are the $\hat{y}^s_{t+k},\hat{y}_{t+k}^{(\delta),s},s=1,...,S)$, and of functions $\hat{m}^{(h)}$ at $2(h-1)S$ values.
+We will compare, in the next subsection, the asymptotic properties of these functional estimators given in \eqref{dd_irf} and \eqref{lp_irf}.
+But clearly, to get $IRF(h,\delta|y_t)$, $h=1,...,H$ for a given $\delta$, the first approach requires the nonparametric estimation of function $g$ at $2HS$ values (that are the $\hat{y}^s_{t+k},\hat{y}_{t+k}^{(\delta),s},k=1,...,h, s=1,...,S)$.
+The second approach requires the nonparametric estimation of function $g$ at $2S$ values (that are the $\hat{y}^s_{t+1},\hat{y}_{t+1}^{(\delta),s},s=1,...,S)$, and of functions $\hat{m}^{(h)}$ at $2(h-1)S$ values.
 Therefore, they seem numerically equivalent in the nonlinear dynamic framework\footnote{Note that the direct and indirect estimators coincide for $h=1$.}. \\

-Their asymptotic accuracies will depend on the nonparametric estimation method that is used and in particular, based on the choice of kernel and bandwidth.
+Their asymptotic accuracies will depend on the nonparametric estimation method that is used and in particular on the choice of kernel and bandwidth.
 Nevertheless, the first approach estimates in an ``efficient" way the transition at horizon 1 and we use this estimator to compute the IRF.
-The second approach is mixing an ``efficient" estimator of transition $g$, with an estimator $\hat{m}^{(h-1)}$, that does not account for its known dependence with respect to $g$.
+The second approach is mixing an ``efficient" estimator of transition $g$, with an estimator $\hat{m}_T^{(h-1)}$, that does not account for its known dependence with respect to $g$.
 Therefore, we expect the second approach to be less accurate asymptotically under coherent choices of kernel and bandwidth in the two approaches.
+We show in the next subsection that this is not the case.